Daniel-KM/UpgradeToOmekaS/README.md

 You may need to upgrade your plugins to the current version.
 Only enabled and up-to-date plugins are processed.

+There will be no update of this plugin for a version of Omeka S after the first one, because Omeka S manages its own upgrades and migrations processes.
+But there will be update for new versions of Omeka Classic and integration of processors for plugins.

 Usage
 -----